cdhogan/DFT-basics/0_Si_bulk/5_DOS/README.md

       gnuplot> VBM=6.214
       gnuplot> plot "DOS_converged.dat" u 2:($1-VBM) with filledcurves y1 linecolor "red" fillcolor "red"
       ```
       Plotting more than one panel with gnuplot, is however, tricky.
-You can have a look at `Ref/Si_bands_DOS.gnuplot`.
+You can have a look at `Ref/Si_bands_DOS.gnuplot`. `xmgrace` is better/easier for making such "multiplots".

       ![Bands vs DOS](Ref/Sibands_DOS.png?raw=true "Bands vs DOS")